shanewbarnes/chat/README.md

 ./client
 ```

 Note: Currently the code contains the loop back IP address.
-To message between different machines, the IP address of the server must be entered in the client file.
+To message between different machines, the IP address of the server must be entered in the client file at line 23.